bmc/brizzled/source/_posts/2012-02-06-a-sublime-text-2-plugin-to-set-the-syntax-from-the-file-name.markdown

 }
 {% endcodeblock %}

-Those settings map files ending in `.scss` and `.sass` to the “Ruby Sass” syntax value.
+Those settings map files ending in `.scss` and `.sass` to the "Ruby Sass" syntax value.

 Each entry has two or three fields.
 The first two are mandatory.
 They are:

 1. A regular expression pattern against which to match the filename.
 Note that backslashes must be double-escaped, because of the way the JSON parser works.
 2. The syntax value to apply to matching files.
 The name must match the name of a `.tmLanguage` file somewhere underneath the Sublime Text 2 `Packages`irectory.
-The name is matched in a case-blind manner; thus, “Ruby” and “ruby” mean the same thing.
+The name is matched in a case-blind manner; thus, "Ruby" and "ruby" mean the same thing.
 3. Optional flags for the regular expression parser.
-Currently, only “i”, for case-blind comparison, is honored.
+Currently, only "i", for case-blind comparison, is honored.
 Anything else is ignored.

 The settings examined applied in order, and the first match wins.